 A few years ago I went into a local animal control and found a very shaken Standard Poodle.
-He was totally shut down almost frozen with fear.
-The more you spoke to him the more he quivered and cowered to the back of his cage.
+He was totally shut down and frozen with fear.
+The more you spoke to him the more he quivered and cowered in the back of his cage.

 I inquired about him at the front desk and was informed he was an owner surrender that came in the day before.
 I was told his name was Bentley, he was 3 1/2 years old, not neutered and that he had been an outside dog.
 This was all the info they had.

 Already having two dogs at home, I was not looking for another.
-However he pulled at my heart strings, and I left my name and number and asked them to call me if no one adopted him by the weekend.
+However, he pulled at my heart strings and I left my name and number and asked animal control to call me if no one adopted him by the weekend.

-I really had never had any experience with the Standard Poodle breed, but something about him, maybe those big brown eyes?
-Whatever it was the spell was cast.
+I really had never had any experience with the Standard Poodle breed.
+But something about him… maybe it was those big brown eyes?
+Whatever it was, the spell was cast.

-Yes , the call came a few days later and off I went.
+The call came a few days later and off I went.
 I figured I would find him a good home.
-A few people I know suggested I first have him neutered or he could fall in the wrong hands of a backyard breeder, breeding labor doodles or golden doodles, they explained that the male had to be the Standard Poodle when crossing / mixing these breeds in order to produce a non shedding dog.
+Once he had a chance to settle in, I had him neutered so he would not fall into the hands of a backyard breeder.
+I learned that when breeding labradoodles or golden doodles, that the male had to be the Standard Poodle when crossing / mixing these breeds in order to produce a non shedding dog.

 Long Story, made short ………………..
-Before I fell in love with this big brut, I searched high and low for a Standard Poodle rescue in Michigan, the closest one being in Illinois.
-A few years later after losing my old Maltese, I was combing the pet adds on Craig’s list, I clicked on Free Stuff on a whim and could not believe me eyes a Standard Poodle, I emailed immediately and a lady called me the next morning and off I went.
+I searched high and low for a Standard Poodle rescue in Michigan.
+I found the closest one was in Illinois.
+I quickly fell in love with this big brut and he became part of my family.
+A few years later my old Maltese went to the rainbow bridge.
+I was combing the pet ads on Craigslist.
+I clicked on Free Stuff on a whim and could not believe my eyes – but there was a Standard Poodle.
+I won’t even get in to the dangers of posting any animal for free on Craigslist.
+Of course, I emailed immediately and a lady called me the next morning and off I went.
 More than anything I did not want this dog to fall in the wrong hands/ home.
-Again I was blessed with a sweet little girl named Molly, She was 2 and had never had any vet care, lived on a farm and was tied to a barn.
-Yes, I kept her as well.
-She and Bentley are inseparable.
+Again I was blessed- this time with a sweet little girl named Molly.
+She was 2 and had never had any vet care, lived on a farm and was tied to a barn.
+Yep, I kept her as well.
+She and Bentley are now inseparable.

-I served on the board of the humane society here in Bay City in 2012, I have been involved with many rescues and have fostered several dogs in my life.
+I served on the board of the Humane Society of Bay County in 2012.
+I have been involved with many rescues and have fostered several dogs in my life.
 I believe in doing a home check and getting both vet and personal references before placing a dog in a permanent home.
 I have many contacts with other rescues in the state.
-Because I am so very attracted to the Standard Poodle breed and the sweet sensitive nature of them, I do not want to see them fall in the wrong hands, this is why I started a Standard Poodle Rescue in MI.
-If you need to surrender your Standard Poodle for any reason please contact me first before taking it to a shelter.
+I am so very attracted to the Standard Poodle breed and the sweet sensitive nature of them.
+I do not want to see them fall in the wrong hands.
+This is why I started a Standard Poodle Rescue in MI.
+If you need to surrender your Standard Poodle for any reason – please contact me first before taking it to a shelter.
 This is so stressful and scary for a dog.
-I am willing to offer a safe place and promise to do everything necessary to insure I find the right home for your standard poodle.
+I am willing to offer a safe place and promise to do everything necessary to assure you that I will find the right home for your standard poodle.